Website under construction!

 Speaking at conferences has refined my public speaking skills and ability to craft specialised talks.
 I have experience as a speaker across a range of audiences and modes including media commentary and interviews, public talks, workshops, and in classroom settings.

 As a PhD Candidate, and now as a Policy Officer, I write every day.
-Writing and rewriting a large manuscript, and smaller ones too, is at the crux of what I do as a doctoral researcher.
+Writing and rewriting a large manuscript, and smaller ones too, is at the crux of what I do as a researcher.
 My writing style is largely academic but is meant to be accessible, in a clear departure from the convoluted and overly complicated prose that academia is known for.

 I have experience writing reports for industry, funding applications, literature reviews, and informative blog content, as well as academic publications.
 I am also familiar with writing for websites, including social media in my work as an event organiser, representative, and in other community-building work.